 The boat slowly breaks the ice as it sails up the fjord giving your incredible views of the surrounding mountains.
 The crew will also tell you all about the area’s history, point out any landmarks or wildlife, and explain the ecology of the local ecosystem.

-The boat leaves from the center of Tromso and you’ll be provided with all the warm clothing you need plus a warm lunch or dinner.
+The boat leaves from the city center and you’ll be provided with all the warm clothing you need plus a warm lunch or dinner.
 You might even be lucky enough to see the northern lights while you’re sailing around the fjords which is one of the best ways to see them in my opinion.

-One of the coolest things to do in Tromso in both summer and winter is to take a cable car ride up to the top of Floya Mountain where you can see amazing views over the city and into the Fjords.
-It’s one of the best places to watch the midnight sun in summer and a great place to see the northern lights from in the winter.
+One of the coolest things to do in Tromso in both summer and winter is to take the Fjellheisen cable car ride up to the top of Floya Mountain where you can see amazing views over the city and into the Fjords.
+It’s one of the best places to watch the midnight sun in summer and a great place to see the northern lights in the winter.

 The cable car has been in Tromso since 1961 and as you ride it you’ll go past the Storsteinen at 420 meters above sea level.
 From the top of the cable car, you walk up to the peak of Floya which sits at around 670 meters above sea level where the views are even more spectacular.